ZBW-P/MLOP-Med_Image_Pred/README.md

 Although the system is not yet fully deployed to production, a business-specific evaluation plan has been defined.
 Key business metrics—such as diagnostic accuracy, misdiagnosis rates, response times, and service availability—will be tracked via MLFlow and integrated monitoring platforms.

+**Data drift monitoring**

+We will determine and monitor whether data drift has occurred based on changes in the model’s accuracy and recall.

 ### Data pipeline

 #### Overview